Why is my worker node status "Unhealthy" when I use the NGINX Ingress Controller with Amazon EKS?

 service/ingress-nginx-controller patched

-Note: By default, NodePort services perform source address translation (from the Kubernetes website).
-For NGINX, this means that the source IP of an HTTP request is always the IP address of the Kubernetes node that received the request.
-If you set a NodePort to the value of the externalTrafficPolicy field in the ingress-nginx service specification to Cluster, then you can't maintain the source IP address.
+By default, NodePort services perform source IP address translation (from the Kubernetes website).
+For NGINX, this means that the source IP address of an HTTP request is always the IP address of the Kubernetes node that received the request.
+If you set externalTrafficPolicy (.spec.externalTrafficPolicy) to Cluster in the ingress-nginx service specification, then the incoming traffic doesn't preserve the source IP address.
+For more information, see Preserving the client source IP address (on the Kubernetes website).